minprog/cs50x-1718-1819/support/01 Fahrenheit/Fahrenheit.md

 This library implements the functions `get_string()`, `get_int()`, and `get_float()`, which ask the user for an input of the corresponding datatype.

-For example the program below asks the user to enter their name (a string), and outputs “Hello, <name>!”.
+For example the program below asks the user to enter their name (a string), and outputs "Hello, <name>!".

     #include <cs50.h>
     #include <stdio.h>